smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 Thus the entire goddamn cycle repeats itself.
 Now the bands that were labeled as "alternative" are feeling threatened by the new emo screaming and white kid rapping.
 And so begins a new generation of infighting and gatekeeping, which unintentionally plants the seeds for the next cohort.
 Over and over, seemingly faster and faster as the internet becomes increasingly involved in the mix.
 See something on a message board, spend 20 minutes waiting for the MP3 to come in from a stranger on Napster, cherry-pick from a virtually boundless buffet {{% margin-note %}}It also gave fans a new way to show pride in things they liked.
 I'll bet a sizable amount of GeoCities, Tripod, and Angelfire site content consisted of song lyrics, video game cheats, or _MST3K_ quotes.
 All misattributed, as is the custom of our people.{{% /margin-note %}} without having to wait for releases to trickle into the local record store.
 Bad for monoculture, perhaps, but a definite win for people finding what they wanted.

 This music, at this time, is a snapshot of life at the center of that churn.
 Groups who are trying to do their own thing and break away from a stodgy establishment, while at the same time becoming that establishment and experiencing their own overthrow at the hand of even fresher groups.
-While very little of this music is overtly political, it was contemporaneous with the loud continuous drumbeat of the U.S. war on terror and I would have to think that had some effect on the overall mood.{{% margin-note side %}}Maybe it's just me, but I just can't picture something like {{% link wiki-summer-girls %}}LFO's "Summer Girls"{{% /link %}} being written in the shadow of 9/11.{{% /margin-note %}}
+While very little of this music drew from the overtly political of well of punk, it was contemporaneous with the loud continuous drumbeat of the U.S. war on terror and I would have to think that had some effect on the overall mood.{{% margin-note side %}}Maybe it's just me, but I just can't picture something like {{% link wiki-summer-girls %}}LFO's "Summer Girls"{{% /link %}} being written in the shadow of 9/11.{{% /margin-note %}}

 There had also been an odd fascination with "realness" brewing in our culture for some time prior to that.
 I estimate that our mainstream idea of modern "reality" television started around the beginning of the 1990s, with the pairing of _Cops_ and _The Real World_, which ran from 1989--2020 and 1992--2017 respectively.{{% margin-note side %}}I am not considering _Cops_ after its move to Fox Nation or _The Real World_ on Facebook Watch because I do not feel those audiences are a representative sampling of "mainstream" compared to the shows' original networks.{{% /margin-note %}} The midpoint of each of these year ranges is...
 2004.